rahulkumar-aws/mastering-cloud-with-terraform/azure/az-104/overview-of-microsoft-entra-id.md

 - Understand the differences between **Azure AD editions** (Free, P1, P2).
 - Know how **Conditional Access** policies apply to devices and users.
 - Familiarize yourself with the configuration options in the **Microsoft Entra admin center**.
-- Practice registering and managing devices using labs or sandbox environments.